-You’re about to leave a job you don’t really like, and you’re getting ready to interview for a job at a company you think is head and shoulders above your current company.
-It’s fine to be excited about the new opportunity, but it’s crucial to tread carefully when the interviewer asks questions that require you to compare your current job to the job you’re hoping to get.
+You’re about to leave a job you don’t really like, and you’re getting ready to interview for a job at a company you think is head and shoulders above your current employer.
+It’s fine to be excited about the new opportunity, but it’s crucial to take care when the interviewer asks questions that require you to compare your current job to the job you’re hoping to get.

 How to Answer Questions About Your Present Employer

 One key to answering this question is to make sure you have an accurate view of the hiring company.
 You need to know that whatever you see as potentially beneficial about working for them actually fits the bill.

 Do some research on the company and don’t over-hype the new opportunity with hopes that the interviewer will fall for your gushing enthusiasm.
 He or she will know if you’re being unrealistic.

 Another key is to be careful not to mention any negative information about your current company.

 Keeping it positive makes the most sense in this situation, even if your work experience isn’t, or wasn’t, the best.
 The safest approach is to frame your current employer in a positive way, and then note how the prospective employer is even more attractive to you.

 Here are some sample answers that demonstrate how to make a measured comparison between your current employer and the company that’s interviewing you.

 As a salesperson, I’m very concerned about how consumers perceive the quality of the products that I sell.
 My current employer has a solid reputation for quality, but your firm is universally recognized as the industry leader in quality and service.
 So, I would love to be part of your team.